hanstxu/json_cpp/README.md

 ### Notes

 * Currently, all decimals are printed with a precision of 6 decimal places.
+* Currently, add multiple values to the same key in JSONObjects will just overwrite the previous value.

 ### Additional Stuff to To Be Implemented Eventually

 * Implementing some of the functions to look like to_string (i.e. function overloading with different parameters)
-* Deciding what to do on adding multiple values to the same key in JSON objects
-* Adding error checking
+* Adding error checking for bad arguments to functions (i.e. JSONArray::get<T>(size_t n))
 * Implementing exponents in the number data type
 * Implementing the [] operator with operator overloading (seems pretty hard to do and might have to look into C++11) and abstract all different data types